JanuszPXYZ/LAPropImplementation/README.md

 Having implemented Adam from scratch earlier, I noticed the similarities and thought why not add this algorithm to the library that I was creating for myself.
 Fun exercise, and a very interesting paper!

 Link to the paper: [LaProp: Separating Momentum and Adaptivity in Adam](https://arxiv.org/pdf/2002.04839.pdf)

+### ToDo:

+- add the plot that compares Adam and LAProp performance on some existing datasets